VMahamadhBasha/LearnDataAnalytics/CODEBASE_GUIDE.md

 Features are need to improove more
 ---

-## 📂 Codebase Maps & Architecture Reference
+## 📂 Codebase Maps & Architecture Reference - it helps to achieve the project efficiency and right process for work done progress

 ### 1. Spring Boot Backend Layout
 The backend uses a standard MVC design patterns (Controller -> Service Implementation -> Repository -> Database Entity).